jwondrusch/speech-gdg-leadership/sections/001-intro/PITCHME.md

 - Exernal motivations:
 - Intrinsic motivation: What do you actually want to talk about?
 What gets you excited
 - Hard time coming up with a technical talk that I _really_ wanted to give.
+- Was stuck until I got some excellent advice from my wife...

 ---